All Countries in the World

 IV.
 The Western Coal Fields with its rugged terrain is the region of coal mining in Kentucky since 1750, in 2010 there were still more than 400 operating coal mines in the state.

-V. The Jackson Purchase in west, that part of Kentucky near Missouri, that was purchased from the Chickasaw Indians in 1818.
+V. The Jackson Purchase in southwest, that part of Kentucky near Missouri, that was purchased from the Chickasaw Indians in 1818.

 More Kentucky Facts: